Chemical and Biomolecular Engineering

 Chemical and biomolecular engineers discover new products and implement new production processes that are useful and economical.
 The profession has evolved from petroleum refining at the beginning of the last century to today’s biotechnology, biomedical developments, and nanotechnology.

 Civil engineering emphasizes a broad understanding of engineering principles for solving problems.
-Civil engineers design and construct bridges, buildings, dams, highways, airports, mass transit, harbors, water plants, pipelines, and waste treatment centers.
-They look for ways to manage hazardous materials, remediate contaminated areas, and protect natural waterways.
+Civil engineers design and construct bridges, buildings, dams, highways, airports, mass transit, water plants, and waste treatment centers.
+They look for ways to manage hazardous materials, remediate contaminated areas, and protect the environment.

 Electrical and Computer Engineering

 Electrical and computer engineers have contributed to some of the most remarkable technological advances of the last 60 years including the personal computer, the Internet, digital audio and video, and wireless communications.
-New technologies such as biotechnology and nanotechnology are promising to provide equally impressive contributions to technology and society.
+New technologies such as biotechnology and nanotechnology are promising to provide equally impressive contributions.

-International studies is a program allows students to earn a B.S. degree in chemical, civil, electrical and computer, or mechanical engineering and an A.B. degree in international studies that combines foreign language, literature, government, law, economics, and history.
+Engineering/international studies is a program that allows students to earn a B.S. degree in chemical, civil, electrical and computer, or mechanical engineering and an A.B. degree in international studies that combines foreign language, literature, government, law, economics, and history.